dannielhugo/trabalho-pratico-arquitetura-frontend-mobile/README.md

-# Supplier Catalog with React Native
+# Supplier and Product Catalog with React Native

 This is a basic CRUD for a supplier and product catalog made with React Native.